-- Perform monthly and additional ad hoc inspections of the MS4. - Perform quarterly inspection of all storm water conveyance systems.
-Daily, inspect the sump by the trash compactor, OWS near the Menzies fueling facility, and storm drains near the California Least Turn nesting areas. - Perform annual or as needed cleaning of all OWSs, quarterly or as needed cleaning of underground storm drain pipes, as needed cleaning of drop inlet, curb inlet, trench drains, slit drains, and high priority catch basins located near terminal areas.
-Additional storm drains are cleaned as needed on the basis of quarterly and ad hoc inspections, monthly, and after each storm event during the wet season. - Install and maintain screens in front of curb inlets on the southern side of SAN.
+- Perform monthly and additional ad hoc inspections of the MS4. - Perform annual inspection of all storm water conveyance systems.
+Daily, inspect the sump by the trash compactor, OWS near the Menzies fueling facility, and storm drain near the California Least Turn nesting areas. - Perform annual cleaning of all OWSs and underground storm drain pipes, quarterly cleaning of drop inlet, curb inlet, trench drains, slit drains, and high priority catch basins located near terminal areas.
+Additional storm drains are cleaned as needed on the basis of year-round ad hoc inspections, monthly and after each storm event during the wet season. - Install and maintain screens in front of curb inlets on the southern side of SAN.
 Additional screens will be installed as necessary. - Keep accurate logs on cleaning and maintenance of the storm drain system. - Maintain a clean and waste-free facility by using foreign object damage (FOD) buckets, performing frequent dumpster service, and cleaning all dumpsters, compactors, and trash haulers.